PGRs Weed: Are Plant Growth Regulators Safe for Consumers?

 pgr weed

 PGR stands for plant growth regulators.
 These are chemicals that alter a plant’s growth rate.
-They can either inhibit growth, causing the plant to remain underdeveloped, or they can expedite growth, making the plant grow more rapidly.
+They can either inhibit growth, causing the plant to remain underdeveloped, or they can expedite growth, making it grow more rapidly.

-Plants grow through the process of cell division.
+Plants grow through cell division.
 When a plant’s cells have received enough nutrients, they divide, creating more cells.
-Then, those cells elongate, allowing them to take in more nutrients and form the structures of the plant, like leaves and roots.
+Then, those cells elongate, taking in more nutrients and forming the plant's structures, like leaves and roots.

-PGRs work by either interrupting those processes or speeding them up.
+PGRs work by either interrupting or speeding up growth processes.
 Some growth regulators work on cell division, while others work on the elongation phase of growth.
 Depending on the goal, some plants are treated with one or both types of PGRs.

 PGRs also can be used to create uniform crops.
 For indoor grow options, this means maximized space and less maintenance.